paulb00th/galapagos/content/en/our-diving/our-diving.md

 +++
 +++

-### OUR DIVING - The PADI courses and adventures we offer
+### OUR DIVING - The courses and adventures we offer

 <span class="strapline">Expertly taught and fun to learn! </span>

 {{< figure src="img/PADI-logo.png" class="align-right" width="60" >}}

-**Galapagos Dive Academy** is affiliated with [PADI](https://www.padi.com), the Professional Association of Diving Instructors.
-With a PADI certification you can dive in 186 countries and territories, at more than 6,600 dive centres and resorts.
-PADI is the world's largest diving and ocean exploration organization, enabling people around the world to seek adventure and save the ocean through underwater education, life-changing experiences, and travel.
+**Galapagos Dive Academy** is affiliated with [PADI](https://www.padi.com), the Professional Association of Diving Instructors and with with [SSI](https://www.divessi.com) Scuba Schools International.

+With a PADI or SSI certification you can dive in nearly 200 countries and territories, at thousands of dive centres and resorts.
+PADI and SSI are the world's leading diving and ocean exploration organizations, enabling people around the world to seek adventure and save the ocean through underwater education, life-changing experiences, and travel.

 [See Our Prices](/our-diving/our-prices)